ndaman/mechanicsofmaterials/docs/markdown/lecture4.md

   -   For example, a building can have loading from a few different sources, such as its own weight, people in the building, and snow on top of the building
-  -   Weight is considered a “dead load” and can usually be determined more precisely than moving things like people
+  -   Weight is considered a *dead load* and can usually be determined more precisely than moving things like people

 ----